The LARGEST FINRA FINE ABOUT ANNUITIES –METLIFE

 • Sent its customers quarterly account statements that misrepresented that no fees were charged when, in fact, there were large fees

-If you own a Metlife annuity and believe you were misled into surrendering another annuity to buy a Metlife annuity, please contact us by calling me at or completing and submitting the form at the bottom of this page.
+If you own a Metlife annuity and believe you were misled into surrendering another annuity to buy a Metlife annuity, please contact us by calling me at or completing and submitting this form.

 Dedicated to Recovering Your Losses